- Spacious, flexible cabin

 The 2020 Honda Fit gets good crash test scores and offers active safety features on every model.

-The 2020 Honda Fit receives impressive crash test scores for such a small vehicle and offers active safety tech on every model.
-That’s worth 7 out of 10 in our book.
+The 2020 Honda Fit receives impressive crash-test scores for such a small vehicle and offers active safety tech on some models.
+That’s worth 5 out of 10 in our book.

 The IIHS has rated the Fit “Good” in nearly every category, save for headlights, which got “Marginal” and “Poor” ratings.